eubrunodev/eubrunodev/README.md

 - I'm studying Internet Systems at Unicesumar;
 - Currently building native mobile apps using React Native;

+I think that i like front-end more than back-end

 <hr />
 <h4> Check my mobile projects on my Youtube Channel:</h4>